Transportation System Plan

 All Vancouver plans uselss

-by Kennethharrison, almost 3 years ago
+by Kennethharrison, over 3 years ago

 Let's face it after the hacking useing hightech in transportation make us more vulnerable.
 So think about that.vbut more important is fact all these projects still use neanderthal engineering and environmentally damaging practice of useing asphalt.
 Asphalt needs to be band and require all companies that buil and fix the roads guerrentee their work for 100 years that way we stop wasting taxpayers money for constant road repairs